July 24, 2019

 Knowles designed four principles of andragogy for successful adult learning.
 They are as follows:

-As with any theory, the andragogy theory has some pitfalls revealed by critics and other scholars.
+As with any learning theory, the andragogy theory has some pitfalls revealed by critics and other scholars.
 An obvious one is that some points in the theory, inevitably, do not apply to every adult.
 Further, some of these points can also apply to children, i.e. the points are not unique to the education of adults alone.